JoryHogeveen/pods-polylang-sync-meta/README.md

 # Pods Polylang Sync Meta
-Syncs relationship meta fields and automatically creates translation if this is needed
+Allows setting sync for each Pod field separately.

-Currently only works for attachment fields (pods field: 'file')
+Can also sync relationship meta fields and automatically creates translation if this is needed.